 For an industry that has long been considered traditional, technology is playing a surprisingly large role.
 The insurance agencies and brokers that are staying competitive are taking advantage of the impact connectivity has on their performance.
 Many are going paperless, relying instead on online forms and websites to gather and save customer information.
 They’re using a strong internet connection to support critical applications like internal email, digital documentation, VoIP systems, and online portals.
 And, they’re doing so by choosing networks that allow them to get set up quickly and efficiently.
 The insurance business environment is changing for employees too.
 Many agents are embracing the BYOD (bring your own device) concept, relying on their own laptops and smart phones within the office, or choosing to work remotely— all while staying connected to the rest of their team and maintaining access to sensitive information on a secure network.
 Security is increasingly important for every business, and insurance companies are not immune to the threat.
 According to the 2018 Verizon Data Breach Investigations Report, 58% of cyber attack victims were small businesses.

-A typical insurance organization will face an average of 113 targeted breach attempts every year, a third of which will be successful.
+A typical insurance organization will face an average of undefined, a third of which will be successful.

 With many brokers working from home and remotely, there’s an added level of security needed.
 Insurance companies need a connection that offers a secure network to combat any cyber threats for these remote employees as well, as they handle important customer data outside of the office space.